BlockchainCommons/GordianCosigner-iOS/Docs/Integrating.md

 ```
 As the `analyze` shows, all the data is there, all you're missing is the `signer`.
 That's the state that a PSBT needs to be in when you send it to **Gordian Cosigner**.

-Here's what that looks like in detail:
+Here's what that PSBT looks like in detail:
 ```
 standup@btctest:~$ bitcoin-cli decodepsbt $fundedpsbt {